 - Intrinsic motivations are those that arise from within the individual, such as doing a complicated crossword puzzle purely for the personal gratification of solving a problem.

-Responding to Interview Questions About Motivation
+How to Respond to Interview Questions About Motivation

 During job interviews, you should do your best to highlight intrinsic motivations rather than extrinsic ones.